ppy/osu-wiki/news/2018-03-27-the-qat-gazette-march-2018.md

 ### Quality Assurance Team retirements
 Not everything can always be good news, for it is at times of loss when one really appreciates what one had

 - After 5 years of service and countless efforts made for the team, being both in the BAT and the QAT, the judge of mapping contests, co-creator of Beatmap Nominator tests, our long-lasting member [Irreversible](https://osu.ppy.sh/users/1287964) has made the decision of working on his own.
 He will still hold the Olympiad contests, though, so stay alert!
+The Mapping Olympiad is the ambitious successor of the old Monthly Beatmapping Contests.
 - We also have to bid farewell to [Okoratu](https://osu.ppy.sh/users/1623405), one of our former QAT leaders.
 He has chosen to follow his own path while continuing to contribute to the mapping and modding scene by remaining a **Beatmap Nominator**.
 Being one of the pioneers of the **United Beat-Knights of the Ranking Criteria**, he worked tremendously hard to make our Ranking Criterias a dynamic set of rules that adapt to the evolution of the mapping scene.
 On top of that, he is also one of the founders and main organizers of the **Mentorship Program** as well as one of the promoters of **Mapping with Rewards**, making his departure indubitably a great loss for the QAT.

 ## Summary